Just Us Two TravelEuropean City Breaks & Faraway Destinations

 The Roman Forum, a place Jason and I had been itching to see for many years.
 A remarkable place.
 A site full of history, home of democracy, public meetings and gladiatorial fights.

-One of the world’s earliest sewage systems is located there, and it is the place where Julius Caesar was cremated.
+Here, you can find one of the world’s earliest sewage systems.
+They murdered and cremated Julius Caesar here.
 His grave site is a small ruin, usually covered in flowers, coins and other offerings.
 The forum fell into complete ruin after the fall of the Roman Empire.

 VITTORIO EMANUELE II MONUMENT

-Nextdoor to the Forum is ‘Altare della Patria’ Altar of the Fatherland, a colossal marble monument honouring Italy’s first King Vittorio Emanuele II and its fallen First World War soldiers.
-The temple is also known as the ‘Wedding cake of Rome’ because of how it looks.
+Nextdoor to the Forum is ‘Altare della Patria’ Altar of the Fatherland, a colossal marble monument honouring Italy’s first King, Vittorio Emanuele II, and its fallen First World War soldiers.
+People also call the temple the ‘Wedding cake of Rome’ because of its appearance.

 PALATINE HILL

-Important buildings such as the Imperial Palaces of Augustus, Tiberius, Domitian were all built here.
+Important buildings such as the Imperial Palaces of Augustus, Tiberius, and Domitian were all built here.

 TAKE A WALK ROUND THE CIRCUS MAXIMUS